Angela-Haddad/ZIP-to-Census-Block-Group-Matching/README.md

 ![example](https://user-images.githubusercontent.com/89271368/214699725-f161865b-186f-4d16-8c61-009c2f3026d9.PNG)

-This dataset includes matching CBGs with ZIP codes based in the Census 2020 boundaries.
+This dataset includes matching CBGs with ZIP codes based on the Census 2020 boundaries.

 Below is the description of each column: